quantori/GherkinSyncTool/README.md

 | BaseDirectory | Absolute or relative to application folder path that contains *.feature files                        | Yes      |
 | TagIdPrefix   | A tag prefix that will be used for mark test scenarios as synchronized with a test management system | No       |

+Allure TestOps note: `TagIdPrefix` should be configured to fill the 'as_id' Allure label correctly.
+For example, for Specflow TagIdPrefix should be equals `@label:as_id:` It is required to not duplicate manual and automated test cases.
+The test run result will be attached to the correct Allure test ID.

 ### Formatting settings

 | Parameter      | Description            | Required |